zx0r/ResilientNetworkArchitectures/README.md

 ##### 3.6 Hysteria/Hysteria2 <a name="hysteriahysteria2"></a>

-Hysteria represents a novel approach to circumvention technology built on the QUIC protocol with advanced congestion control and obfuscation.
+Hysteria represents a novel approach to secure access architectures technology built on the QUIC protocol with advanced congestion control and obfuscation.
 Hysteria2 is the current iteration, a significant rewrite and improvement over Hysteria 1.

 ###### Technical Architecture (Hysteria2)